 4 Grosvenor Square, S Audley St, Mayfair, London W1K 2HD

-Right in the heart of Mayfair sits an elegant mix of old world and new world.
-The decor consists of parquet wood floors, soft lighting and bright contemporary design.
+Right in the heart of Mayfair sits an elegant mix of the old world and the new world.
+The decor consists of parquet wood floors, soft lighting and a bright contemporary design.
 A rich eclectic style that would not be out of place in New York’s Upper East Side.

 34 Mayfair’s menu is equally eclectic.
 With Head Chef Harvey Ayliffe at the helm, the restaurant offers great steak, fish and seasonal game.
 Now, when we say steak we mean steak!
 On top of an already impressive selection of cuts, 34 Mayfair also boasts pure heritage breeds from the Yorkshire Dales and A5 Japanese Wagyu as part of this selection.

 The restaurant is without a doubt what you would expect from a high-end grill.
 From its succulent meats, and surprisingly (from a grill) delicious vegetarian dishes, to its chic decor and atmosphere, this is a great place that ticks all of the right boxes.

 15 New Burlington Place, Mayfair, London W1S 2HX

 The Frescobaldi family needs absolutely no introduction.
 Although they have a prominent history in Tuscany (not many families can claim to have traded wine for works of art with Michelangelo himself), their history with England is equally impressive.
 The family started to trade in England by supplying our Kings with wine from as far back as Henry VIII.